Food Service Managers

-Most managers perform a variety of administrative tasks, such as managing employee records and preparing the payroll.
+Most managers prepare the payroll and manage employee records.
 They also may review or complete paperwork related to licensing, taxes and wages, and unemployment compensation.
-Although they sometimes assign these tasks to an assistant manager or bookkeeper, most managers are responsible for the accuracy of business records.
+Although they sometimes assign these tasks to an assistant manager or a bookkeeper, most managers are responsible for the accuracy of business records.

 Some managers add up the cash and charge slips and secure them in a safe place.
 They also may check that ovens, grills, and other equipment are properly cleaned and secured, and that the establishment is locked at the close of business.

 Work Environment for Food Service Managers[About this section] [To Top]